bowenc0221/panoptic-deeplab/README.md

 [Panoptic-DeepLab: A Simple, Strong, and Fast Baseline for Bottom-Up Panoptic Segmentation](https://arxiv.org/abs/1911.10194).

 ## News
 * [2020/06/30] Panoptic-DeepLab now supports [HRNet](https://github.com/HRNet), using HRNet-w48 backbone achieves 63.4% PQ on Cityscapes.
+Thanks to @PkuRainBow.

 ## Disclaimer
 * This is a **re-implementation** of Panoptic-DeepLab, it is not guaranteed to reproduce all numbers in the paper, please refer to the